albar965/littlenavmap-manual/en/MENUS.md

 Toggles the display of minimum off-route altitude grid on the map.

-The minimum off-route altitude grid grid provides an obstacle clearance altitude within an one degree grid.
+The minimum off-route altitude grid provides an obstacle clearance altitude within an one degree grid.
 The altitudes clear all terrain and obstructions by 1000 feet in areas where the highest elevations are 5000 feet MSL or lower.
 Where the highest elevations are above 5000 feet MSL or higher terrain is cleared by 2000 feet.

 The large number is 1000 feet and small number 100 feet minimum altitude.